Last updated on .

 Fethiye Museum

 The parecclesion of the Pammakaristos Church is now the Fethiye Museum.
 It contains the largest amount of Byzantine mosaics in Istanbul after Hagia Sophia and the Chora Church.
-Admission is 40₺ (as of April 2023) or free for holders of the Museum Pass Istanbul.
-It’s open daily.
-(Note: the museum is currently closed for restoration (as of April 2023).)
+Admission for foreigners is €3 (as of April 2024).
+(Note: the museum is currently closed for restoration (as of April 2024).)

 Entrance